-It’s clear that, in preparing students for the 2019 exams, a focus on the teaching and learning of required practicals is essential for all schools.
+It’s clear that, in preparing students for the 2023 exams, a focus on the teaching and learning of required practicals continues to be essential for all schools.

-My GSCE Science complements lab demonstrations of required practicals with learning videos on each of them.
-These videos are useful as preparation ahead of a class demonstration and can also be used for revision.
-My GSCE Science exam-style questions on practicals thoroughly test students’ knowledge and help prepare them for the exams.
-All videos on required practicals are available directly from a student’s video dashboard, by clicking on the PRACTICALS button at the top of the video dashboard, or by using the SEARCH function.
+My GCSE Science complements lab demonstrations with learning videos on each of the required practicals.
+These videos are useful as preparation ahead of a class demonstrations and can also be used for revision.
+Our exam-style questions on practicals thoroughly test students’ knowledge and help prepare them for the exams.
+All videos on required practicals are available by clicking on the PRACTICALS button at the top of the video dashboard, or by using the SEARCH function.

-In addition, My GCSE Science teachers have prepared a number of blogs that deal directly with the issues raised by examiners and summarised above.
+In addition, our teachers have prepared a number of blogs that deal directly with the issues raised by examiners and summarised above.
 The blogs are invaluable sources of advice on required practicals and graph skills, for teachers and students alike.
-They are freely available on www.my-GCSEscience.com.
+They are available free on www.my-GCSEscience.com: